cciw-uk/data-protection/01 Decisions and actions document.rst

 that if cables snap, or power fails, the `breaks come on
 <https://science.howstuffworks.com/science-vs-myth/everyday-myths/question730.htm>`_.
 This may mean that you get stuck in the elevator shaft, but it is assumed that this will only be an inconvenience, not dangerous.
-However, if the being in the building is itself dangerous, the "fail safe" itself becomes dangerous - which is one reason you should never take an elevator in the event of fire or earthquakes.
+However, if being in the building is itself dangerous, the "fail safe" itself becomes dangerous - which is one reason you should never take an elevator in the event of fire or earthquakes.
 You have to know what the greatest danger is to know what "safe" is.

 Camper data on camp
 ~~~~~~~~~~~~~~~~~~~